(part IV - The Hills: Fourvière & Croix-Rousse)

 The area has since been subject to gentrification, and now exhibits a vibrant cultural scene.
 La Croix-Rousse has always possessed a unique atmosphere compared to the rest of the city.
 As an illustration, some inhabitants call themselves Croix-roussiens.
 When you are in the neighborhood, you really feel like being in another city.
 The buildings, especially those in “les pentes”, reveal the humbler social class of their tenants and while at the plateau you have the feeling of a town rather a city.

 La Croix-Rousse is nicknamed “la colline qui travaille” ('the hill that works') in contrast to the better-known hill to the southwest, Fourvière, which is known as la “colline qui prie” ('the hill that prays').
 The district started developing in the 18th century when the silk workshops moved here from the Vieux-Lyon area.
 The canuts (silk workers) were subject to extremely poor working conditions.
 On account of these conditions, they staged many worker uprisings, known as the Canut revolts.
 The first revolt, in October 1831, is considered to be one of the very first worker uprisings.

 The area was immortalized in Paul-Jacques Bonzon's book series “Les Six Compagnons”, which depicts the adventures of seven young working-class teenagers from the area.

-It is characterized by a high elevation and is narrower at the bottom.
+The uphill street (montée) is characterized by a high elevation and is narrower at the bottom.
 The street urbanized in the 16th century and became a major axis of entry and exit from the Presqu'île by the north.